 Already Scammed?

 Do you think that you’ve been a victim of a Whaling scam?
-Immediately inform the head of your organization and seek legal help.
-If you provided them with any bank details or any sort of passwords, change them immediately.
-Consult a cyber-security expert to track back the path and know who the attacker was.
+Immediately inform your organization’s head and seek legal help.
+If you provided them with any bank details or passwords, change them immediately.
+Consult a cybersecurity expert to trace the path and identify the attacker.
 Seek out for legal help and consult a lawyer.

-There are various online services available where you can report such scams.
+There are various online services available for reporting such scams.
 Please report such scams so that their activity can be disrupted and more people are not affected.

-Protect yourself, your employees and your organization from such frauds and online scams.
+Protect yourself, your employees and your organization from such fraud and online scams.
 Spread the word and help your colleagues, friends, and family stay protected.

 Read here about the most common Online and Email scams & frauds.